Gifts, benefits and hospitality policy

 5.1 Managing gifts, benefits and hospitality offers.

-5.1.3 Employees and other workplace participants must refuse bribes or inducements and report inducements and bribery attempts to the Executive Director or People, Culture & Corporate (who should report any criminal or corrupt conduct to Victoria Police or the Independent Broad-based Anti-Corruption Commission).
+5.1.3 Employees and other workplace participants must refuse bribes or inducements and report inducements and bribery attempts to the Executive Director, People and Culture (who should report any criminal or corrupt conduct to Victoria Police or the Independent Broad-based Anti-Corruption Commission).

 5.2 High risk functions and activities